Surviving the Crash after your Crush

 finding him on the farthest side of the bed.
 If you approach

-this subject (even very gently), he'll scold you for not bringing
+this subject (even very gingerly), he'll scold you for not bringing

 it up sooner--and make it seem like your failing!
 Borderlines